Jasper Therapeutics Announces - GuruFocus.com

 REDWOOD CITY, Calif., Jan.
-24, 2023 (GLOBE NEWSWIRE) -- Jasper Therapeutics, Inc. ( JSPR) (“Jasper”), a biotechnology company focused on developing novel antibody therapies targeting c-Kit (CD117) to address diseases such as chronic spontaneous urticaria and lower to intermediate risk myelodysplastic syndromes (MDS) as well as novel stem cell transplant conditioning regimes, announced today that it intends to offer and sell, subject to market and other conditions, shares of its common stock in an underwritten public offering.
-Jasper intends to grant the underwriters a 30-day option to purchase up to an additional 15% of the aggregate number of shares of common stock offered in the public offering, at the public offering price, less underwriting discounts and commissions.
-All of the shares of common stock to be sold in the proposed offering will be sold by Jasper.
-The offering is subject to market and other conditions, and there can be no assurance as to whether or when the offering may be completed or as to the actual size or terms of the offering.
+25, 2023 (GLOBE NEWSWIRE) -- Jasper Therapeutics, Inc. ( JSPR) (“Jasper”), a biotechnology company focused on developing novel antibody therapies targeting c-Kit (CD117) to address diseases such as chronic spontaneous urticaria and lower to intermediate risk myelodysplastic syndromes (MDS) as well as novel stem cell transplant conditioning regimes, announced today the pricing of its underwritten public offering of 60,000,000 shares of its common stock.
+Each share of common stock will be sold at a public offering price of $1.50 per share, for gross proceeds of approximately $90 million, before deducting underwriting discounts and commissions and offering expenses.
+Jasper intends to use the net proceeds from the offering for general corporate purposes, which may include capital expenditures, working capital and general and administrative expenses.
+In addition, Jasper has granted the underwriters a 30-day option to purchase up to 9,000,000 additional shares of its common stock, at the public offering price, less underwriting discounts and commissions.
+All of the shares of common stock are being offered by Jasper.
+The offering is expected to close on or about January 27, 2023, subject to the satisfaction of customary closing conditions.

 Credit Suisse Securities (USA) LLC and William Blair & Company, L.L.C. are acting as the active book-running managers for the proposed offering.
 Oppenheimer & Co.
 Inc. is acting as a passive book-running manager for the proposed offering.

-The securities described above will be offered by Jasper pursuant to an effective “shelf” registration statement on Form S-3 (File No. 333-267777) previously filed with the Securities and Exchange Commission (the “SEC”) on October 7, 2022 and declared effective by the SEC on October 18, 2022.
+The securities described above were offered by Jasper pursuant to an effective “shelf” registration statement on Form S-3 (File No. 333-267777) previously filed with the Securities and Exchange Commission (the “SEC”) on October 7, 2022 and declared effective by the SEC on October 18, 2022.
 The securities may be offered only by means of a prospectus.
-A preliminary prospectus supplement and the accompanying prospectus relating to and describing the offering will be filed with the SEC.
-Electronic copies of the preliminary prospectus supplement and the accompanying prospectus relating to the offering may be obtained by visiting the SEC’s website at www.sec.gov or by contacting Credit Suisse Securities (USA) LLC, Attention: Prospectus Department, One Madison Avenue, New York, NY 10010, by calling toll-free (800) 221-1037 or by emailing [email protected], William Blair & Company, L.L.C., Attention: Prospectus Department, 150 North Riverside Plaza, Chicago, IL 60606, by calling toll-free (800) 621-0687, or by emailing [email protected] or Oppenheimer & Co.
+A preliminary prospectus supplement and the accompanying prospectus relating to and describing the offering has been filed with the SEC.
+Electronic copies of the preliminary prospectus and, when available, copies of the final prospectus supplement and the accompanying prospectus relating to the offering may be obtained by visiting the SEC’s website at www.sec.gov or by contacting Credit Suisse Securities (USA) LLC, Attention: Prospectus Department, One Madison Avenue, New York, NY 10010, by calling toll-free (800) 221-1037 or by emailing [email protected], William Blair & Company, L.L.C., Attention: Prospectus Department, 150 North Riverside Plaza, Chicago, IL 60606, by calling toll-free (800) 621-0687, or by emailing [email protected] or Oppenheimer & Co.
 Inc., Attention: Syndicate Prospectus Department, 85 Broad Street, 26th Floor, New York, NY 10004, or by telephone at (212) 667-8055, or by email at [email protected]

 This press release does not constitute an offer to sell or the solicitation of an offer to buy these securities, nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to the registration or qualification under the securities laws of any such state or jurisdiction.